 Some common cat health problems can be solved with basic things like a change in diet or over-the-counter cat medicine.
 Others can require extensive and expensive visits to your veterinarian.

-If you're considering insurance, see our pet insurance tips page to help you decide if this investment is right for you and your feline friend.
+If you're considering insurance, see our pet insurance tips page to help you decide if this investment is right for you and your kitty.

-Please note that the information provided on this page and in this website is only information.
+Please note that the information provided on this page and in this whole website is only information.

 I am not veterinarian and I cannot provide a diagnosis or treatment for your kitty.

 If you suspect that your cat or kitten is sick, please contact your veterinarian immediately.
 Waiting isn't only bad for your pet's health, but could also end up costing you a lot more in veterinary bills.